 We’ve seen in previous sections how Democrats and Republicans in Congress came to be more interested in preventing the other party’s victory than what’s good for the people of America.

-This polarization blocks any significant bipartisan solutions for the common good of American people even for causes as obvious as infrastructure.
+This polarization blocks any significant bipartisan solutions for the common good of the American people even for causes as obvious as infrastructure.

 Due Process Protections